How to buy a house before you turn 25

 Everyone's circumstances are different, and getting financial help from your parents or other family members will definitely help you buy a house quicker.

-But if you know what you're doing, you can put your feet on the property ladder sooner than you might think – just follow our tips.
+But if you know what you're doing, you can put your feet on the property ladder sooner than you might think.
+Just make sure you follow our tips.

 How much money do you need to buy a house?